How to use this

 • 40–45Next steps

-Option A — guide available
+Option A, with a guide available

 • Invite a returning guide (or a new one) to review projects.